 10. Construct a Bubble Pop Road

-This reusable activity requires only bubble wrap on the floor and boxes for hills.
-Then it’s your preschooler's turn to test out different cars and trucks and see which ones will pop the bubble wrap!
+Build a recycled road!
+Create this reusable activity by laying out strips of bubble wrap on the floor, using boxes to simulate hills.
+Then it’s your preschoolers’ turn to test out different cars and trucks and see which ones will pop the bubble wrap!

 Learn More: Top Marks

 12. Play Peek-A-Boo with Farm Animals

 What three-year-old doesn’t love animals?
 This free farm animal printable makes for a fun game of peek-a-boo!
 Your preschoolers are sure to love playing hide and seek with their choice of pigs, sheep, cows, or horses, as they practice their cutting and sticking skills!